 The CIP is the result of an ongoing infrastructure planning process.
 Planning for the five-year CIP period provides the flexibility to take advantage of opportunities for capital investments.
 The 2017-2021 CIP is developed through compliance with adopted policies and master plans, the public, professional staff, and elected and appointed City officials.
-The Draft CIP is made available to the public for review and then adopted by the City Council.
+The Draft CIP is made available to the public for review, reviewed by the City's Advisory Committees, and then adopted by the City Council.
 The projects listed in the 2016/2017 fiscal year become the basis for preparation of the City's budget for that year.